 Additionally, they must prove you took the property without permission.
 You may also be able to develop a defense surrounding this point if, say, one parent grants you permission to take an item from the house but another does not.
 Technically, you did have permission from one of the owners to take the item.

 Another important factor is whether or not you intended to take the property.
 Did you knowingly steal from a person or business?
 Or was it an accident?
 Perhaps you walked out of a store without paying for something but it was a genuine mistake.

 And, the prosecutor’s office must prove that you intended to keep the stolen items, or rather that you intended to never return them to the original owner.
 This includes selling stolen property, which can bring an additional charge of dealing in stolen goods.

 When you look at the possible jail time for a grand theft charge, it is clear that you need a lawyer who will look for all possible evidence to exonerate you.
 The potential repercussions of a conviction are too severe to risk-taking your chances in court alone, even if you believe that your innocence is obvious.

 Criminal defense attorney Matthew Shafran is here to defend your rights against the felony grand theft charges you are facing.
 Our Law Firm provides you with a free case evaluation, with no obligation, to review the facts.

-If you are facing charges for felony grand theft in South Florida, contact Weinstein Legal today at 954-845-0505 for a free case evaluation today.
-Whether you are in Broward or Palm Beach County, contact Mr. Shafran and begin building your defense immediately.
+If you are facing charges for felony grand theft in Florida, contact Weinstein Legal today at 954-845-0505 for a free case evaluation today.
+Contact Mr. Shafran and begin building your defense immediately.